Edit: Further updates will be posted on this page.

 Did you notice the circular logic used to justify what a bitch the victim is?
-Did you notice it’s the dismissal that everyone needs to justify, and that she must be a bitch because they want to dismiss it?
+Did you notice it’s the dismissal that everyone needs to justify, and it was decided she was a bitch *after* they decided to dismiss it?
 Yes?
 Maybe you won’t use the same logic next time you hear about someone being raped, about a case being swept under the carpet.
-Maybe you’ll accept that this isn’t a just world, that bad things happen to good people, and maybe you’ll even wonder whether a crime against a “bad” person still counts as a crime–and then wonder why “she deserved it” is such a common phrase in rape cases.
+Maybe you’ll accept that bad things happen to good people, that this isn’t a just world, and maybe you’ll even wonder whether a crime against a “bad” person still counts as a crime–and then wonder why “she deserved it” is such a common phrase in rape cases.
 Did you notice the circular logic?

 10/4/2014, #2: Some people have urged me to take this down because, they argue, it will “hurt my chances with employers”.
 It’s good to know you’d like me to buy into the same system that created this situation in the first place.
-And that they too support that same system.
-Did you not even read the title?
+And that they too support that system.
+Did you not even read the title, let alone understand anything said here?
 I wonder whether that kind of false support and retaliation will show up elsewhere.
-It already did before, there’s no reason to think it won’t again.
+It has previously, there’s no reason to think it won’t again.